-Council's current performance ratio is above the benchmark, which means that Council can easily contain operating expenditure (excluding capital grants and contributions) within its operating revenue.
-The ratio outperforms the benchmark for the entire forecast period of the LTFP with an increasing trend starting from 2021/22 onwards.
+Council's current performance ratio is above the benchmark of 0%, which means that Council can easily contain operating expenditure (excluding capital grants and contributions) within its operating revenue.
+The ratio meets the benchmark in 2022/23 but then has a decreasing trend starting from 2023/24 onwards due to additional expenditure in Material and contracts and phasing of operating projects expenditure.